 Municipal council has approved a reviewed Risk Management Strategy in June 2012.
 A Risk Officer is appointed to operationalise the risk management strategy.
+Council has established a Risk Committee with an independent and external person appointed as its Chairperson.

 MUNICIPAL RISKS IDENTIFICATION